-Theresa has been a member of Zonta International - a human rights organization that advocates for the advancement of women and girls around the world - for 21 years.
+A glass ceiling breaker and fervent advocate for women's rights, Theresa has volunteered with Zonta International, a human rights organization that advances women and girls' rights around the world, for 21 years.

-In some of her most important Zonta projects, Harris worked to end child marriage in the United States.
-In 2019, she was elected
+In some of her most important Zonta projects, Harris worked to end child marriage in the

-Governor, the highest leadership position in a District.
-In 2022, she was appointed to the position of global Membership Committee Chair, where her committee invigorated membership growth around the world.
-Locally, Harris was instrumental in establishing a Zonta Club in Brewerton, called "Friends for Equality."
-The club serves the local community by mentoring the next generation, providing educational awards, and supporting youth centers.
-Outside of her incredible volunteerism for women's rights, Ms. Harris can be seen at the CanTeen Center helping create a safe space for teens and young adults.
+United States.
+In 2019, she was recognized for her participation and commitment to Zonta and was elected to the highest leadership position a volunteer can obtain.
+Locally, Harris was instrumental in establishing a Zonta Club in Brewerton, New York, called "Friends for Equality."
+Her efforts, alongside the club, sought to raise awareness for gender-based violence and the effects of climate change on women.
+Outside of her incredible volunteerism for women's rights, Theresa Harris can be seen at the CanTeen Center helping create a safe space for teens and young adults.